moj-analytical-services/intro_r_training_extension/README.md

 stringr::str_c(string_vector1, string_vector2, sep=" - ")
 ```

-    ## Warning in stri_c(..., sep = sep, collapse = collapse, ignore_null = TRUE): longer object length is not a multiple of shorter object length

-    ## [1] "A - 1" "B - 2" "C - 3" "A - 4" "B - 5"

-The code produces a warning but otherwise runs.
-In the output, you can
+    ## Error in `stringr::str_c()`:
+    ## !
+Can't recycle `..1` (size 3) to match `..2` (size 5).

+The code should produce an error, but older versions of `stringr` may
+give and warning and carry on running.
+If the code runs without error,
-see that the elements of the shorter vector have been repeated when
+in the output you might see that the elements of the shorter vector have
-combined with the additional elements of the longer vector.
+been repeated when combined with the additional elements of the longer
+vector.

 ## Extracting and replacing substrings